Plan ahead for simpler Ramadan meals

 • Dried dates (a traditional iftar food)

-• Nuts and seeds for snacks or smoothies
+• Nuts, seeds (like sunflower seeds or chia seeds), and frozen berries for snacks or smoothies

 4. Organize Your Kitchen